mrj0nesmtl/loftsdesarts/README.md

 - Photo gallery showcasing the property
 - Contact information for the Board of Directors
 - Admin dashboard for board members and staff (contact form submissions, website content management, and parcel delivery tracking)
+- Document management system for storing and sharing important files
 - Dark/Light theme toggle for personalized user experience

 ## Project Vision